Volumetrics-io/documentation/source/docs/mr-app.md

 ### `preserve-drawing-buffer`
 This enables the common html use-case of 'right-click to save' a png file of what's on the screen.

+*Note: Most chromium-based browsers (chrome, duckduckgo, arc, etc...) have this feature by default making the use of this flag unnecessary*

 Allowing this as a feature the user toggles manually, because it causes a performance hit and isnt a strong requirement by default for most people who are interacting.

 <inline-repl>